Huciko/FilterDropDownList.Blazor/FilterDropDownList.Blazor/README.md

 # FilterDropDownList.Blazor

-A simple filterable dropdown list for Blazor applications.
+A filterable dropdown list component for Blazor applications.

+## Features
+* Filter on multiple properties
+* Uses the Virtualize component for rendering performance
+* Renders when a paramater of the component is updated or when interacting with the component (for performance)

+## Limitations
+Currently best displays with Bootstrap

 ## Usage/Examples